marvelandsnap/timber-skill-test/themes/elevatex/README.md

 ### `dist`

-Regardless of which task you run, the resulting compiled, linted and minified assets are output to the `dist` directory, overwriting the same assets that already exist there; versioned (when building for production); and, finally, recorded in `rev-manifest.json`, which is used by `ElevateX::get_asset_version()` as the source of truth for their paths and filenames.
+Regardless of which task you run, the resulting compiled, linted and minified assets are output to the `dist` directory, overwriting the same assets that already exist there; versioned (when building for production); and, finally, recorded in `rev-manifest.json`, which is used by `\ElevateX\Theme::get_asset_version()` as the source of truth for their paths and filenames.

 ## Theme structure